Visit us

 Who can visit?

-Day pass
+Day pass for research

 Limited to seven days per year (or 14 days for Stanford alumni).
 Register at one of the locations below with an original (physical), valid government-issued photo identification (ID), such as drivers license, passport, or state ID.